mmacy/openai-python/README.md

     messages=[
         {
             "role": "user",
-            "content": "Can you generate an example json object describing a fruit?", }
+            "content": "Can you generate an example JSON object describing a fruit?", }
     ],
     model="gpt-3.5-turbo-1106",